stephenhky/PyShortTextCategorization/docs/intro.rst

 - maximum entropy classification; (see :doc:`tutorial_maxent`) and
 - metrics of phrases differences, including soft Jaccard score (using Damerau-Levenshtein distance), and Word Mover's distance (WMD).

+Part of the package was implemented using C, and it is interfaced to Python using SWIG_ (Simplified Wrapper and Interface Generator).

 Author: Kwan-Yuet Ho (LinkedIn_, ResearchGate_, Twitter_)

 Home: :doc:`index`